Strain Engineering of Altermagnetic Symmetry in Epitaxial RuO$_2$ Films

 \paragraph*{Origin of magnetism in RuO$_2$}

 Experimentally, altermagnetic signatures have also been reported in (001) and (101) RuO$_2$ thin films, indicating that the underlying physics extends beyond simple strain effects.
 To clarify the microscopic origin of magnetism in RuO$_2$, we construct extended magnetic phase diagrams including hole doping and Hubbard $U$ for (100) RuO$_2$, as shown in Fig.~\ref{fig:Fig2}(a) and (b), respectively.
 We find that both hole doping~\cite{PhysRevB.109.134424} and finite $U$ stabilize local magnetic order even without strain, thereby reducing the critical strain for the nonmagnetic–altermagnetic transition.
 For a given strain state, both Hubbard $U$ and hole doping increase the local magnetic moment.
-Thus, both electron correlation and hoping can conpire to promote magnetism at low strain in experiments.
+Thus, both electron correlation and hole doping can contribute to promote magnetism at low strain in experiments.
+Consistently, we also observe hole-doping–induced magnetism in (110) RuO$_2$, further supporting the proposed mechanism.~\cite{SI}

 To further understand the physical origin of magnetism in RuO$_2$, we analyze the strain-, doping-, and $U$-dependent nonmagnetic density of states (DOS), shown in Fig.~\ref{fig:Fig2}(c-e).
 For pristine RuO$_2$ with $U=0$~eV, the DOS near the Fermi level ($E_{\rm{F}}$) is relatively low, but a strong peak exists around $E=E_{\rm{F}}-0.45$~eV.
 Either compressive strain along [001] or hole doping shifts this peak toward $E_{\rm{F}}$, thereby enhancing the DOS at $E_{\rm{F}}$ and triggering spontaneous magnetization via Stoner instability.~\cite{PhysRevB.109.134424,jeong2025metallicity} In contrast, a finite $U$ shifts the DOS in the opposite direction.
 This indicates that near $U{\sim}0$~eV, itinerant magnetism arises from Fermi surface instability associated with high DOS, which is strain-sensitive, while larger $U$ drives strain-independent localized magnetism.